Allahyar and the Legend of Markhor: Production

-The movie was produced by 3rd World Studios for which the studio was awarded a dev grant by Epic games.
+The movie was produced by 3rd World Studios, for which the studio was awarded a dev grant by Epic Games.
 It is the first movie produced entirely in Unreal Engine.
 The first song of the movie, a rendition of Zohaib Hassan's 1982 song "Muskuraye Ja", song by Natasha Humera Ejaz and produced by Ahmed Ali, was officially released on 13 January 2018.

-The film was directed by Uzair Zaheer Khan, a Pakistani film director, screenwriter, and computer graphics artist, who is also scheduled to direct the upcoming sequel Allahyar and the 100 Flowers of God.
+The film was directed by Uzair Zaheer Khan, a Pakistani film director, screenwriter, and computer graphics artist.
+He was the director and writer of the 2018 film Allahyar and the Legend of Markhor, and its 2023 sequel Allahyar and the 100 Flowers of God.

 Reception

 The film received attention by the media even soon after the initial teasers and trailers.
-It was admired for its theme on the awareness about wildlife conservation as well as being a movie featuring a child protagonist which is not common in Pakistan.
+It was admired for its theme on the awareness about wildlife conservation as well as being a movie featuring a child protagonist, which is not common in Pakistan.

 Maleeha Mengal from Dunya News noted that the movie would "remain one of the most memorable stories for children for many years".
 It was also well received because producing animated movies is harder and costly.